AustrianLinuxMemer/MusicUtilityScripts/README.md

 A Cover Object is an object that includes following required fields:

 - `path`: An absolute path to the cover image file
-- `size`: An array of integers of either size 1 or size 2, all other sizes are rejected
+- `size` (Optional): An array of integers of either size 1 or size 2, all other sizes are rejected.
+If no size is provided, the policy object provides the size.
   - `[0]`: Width of the image, Required, Cannot be null
   - `[1]` (optional): Height of the image, if omitted or null, Width is used